trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 The result allowed me to remove vast majority of tiny helper functions from optimizer's oversight.
-Some functions I was able to turn into no-op functions just to maintain the callgraph: so that I could keep code execution flow roughly the same.
+Some functions I was able to turn into no-op functions just to maintain the call graph: so that I could keep code execution flow roughly the same.

 ## Getting self-contained example

 From that point I could extract the result into a single `.cpp` file.
-I filed a [PR107661](https://gcc.gnu.org/PR107661) form the result hoping that the bug would be obvious to an expert.
+I filed a [`PR107661`](https://gcc.gnu.org/PR107661) form the result hoping that the bug would be obvious to an expert.

 The resulting test was still a bit cryptic.
 I'm not posting it here as